Attention-Network/code-night-challenge-1/README.md

 ## Code Night Challenge 1

-Code Night Theme: “Automating Your Workflow: Build a Simple Task Automation Script”
+“Automating Your Workflow: Build a Simple Task Automation Script”

 Concept:
 In this session, you’ll have the opportunity to create simple Python scripts that automate everyday tasks.
 Whether it’s organizing your files, sending reminder emails, scraping data from websites, or generating reports, the focus will be on practical and accessible projects.
 By the end of the night, you’ll walk away with a tool that streamlines your daily routine, making your life easier and more efficient.